Carl Correns

 Carl Erich Correns (19 September 1864 – 14 February 1933) was a German botanist and geneticist notable primarily for his independent discovery of the principles of heredity, which he achieved simultaneously but independently of the botanist Hugo de Vries, and for his acknowledgment of Gregor Mendel's earlier paper on that subject.

 Correns was a student of Karl Nägeli, a renowned botanist with whom Mendel corresponded about his work with peas, and who subsequently engaged in a brief exchange of letters concerning reproducibility of the results in another species (Hieracium).
 Because of the special properties of Hieracium, those experiments failed and Mendel dropped his studies on the subject.

 Early life and education

-Carl Correns was born September 1864 in Munich.
+Carl Correns was born on 19 September 1864 in Munich.
 Orphaned at an early age, he was raised by an aunt in Switzerland.
-He entered the university of Munich in 1885.
+He entered the Ludwig-Maximilians-Universität München in 1885.
 While there, he was encouraged to study botany by Carl Nägeli.
-After completing his thesis, Correns became a tutor at the University of Tübingen and in 1913 he became the first director of the newly founded Kaiser Wilhelm Institute for Biology in Berlin-Dahlem.
+After completing his thesis, Correns became a tutor at the University of Tübingen and in 1913, he became the first director of the newly founded Kaiser Wilhelm Institute for Biology in Berlin-Dahlem.
 He married a niece of Karl Nägeli, Elisabeth Widmer.